dlt-hub/verified-sources/sources/unstructured_data/inbox/README.md

 ## Functionality

-### inbox_source
+### inbox_source source

 This is a dlt source that collects inbox emails and, if `attachments=True`, downloads attachments to a local folder (STORAGE_FOLDER_PATH) based on the specified parameters.

-### messages_uids
+### messages_uids resource

 This is a dlt resource that connects to the IMAP server, logs in to the email account, and fetches email messages from the specified folder ('INBOX' by default).
 It yields a dictionary containing only message UID.

-### read_messages
+### read_messages resource

-This dlt transformer resource takes an email message item from another resource (e.g. `messages_uids`) and fetches email messages using its UID.
+This dlt transformer resource takes an email message items from another resource (e.g. `messages_uids`) and fetches the corresponding email messages using their UID.
 It yields a dictionary containing email metadata such as message UID, message ID, sender, subject, date, modification date, content type, and email body.

-### get_attachments_by_uid
+### get_attachments_by_uid resource

-This dlt transformer resource takes an email message item from another resource (e.g. `messages_uids`) and extracts attachments from the email message using its UID.
+This dlt transformer resource takes an email message items from another resource (e.g. `messages_uids`) and extracts attachments from the email message using their UID.
 It connects to the IMAP server, fetches the email message by its UID, and saves attachments to the specified STORAGE_FOLDER_PATH.
 It yields a dictionary containing email metadata such as message UID, sender, date, content type, etc., and under the key "envelope" it returns dict with